ROCm/rocm-install-on-linux/docs/how-to/spack.rst

 Building ROCm components using Spack
 ===================================================

-1. To use the spack package manager, clone the Spack project from GitHub.
+1. To use the Spack package manager, clone the Spack project from GitHub.

     .. code-block:: shell